Czx-ustc/Czx-ustc.github.io/_pages/about.md

 **Bridge 2D-3D: Uncertainty-aware Hierarchical Registration Network with Domain Alignment**
 Zhixin Cheng, Jiacheng Deng, Xinjun Li, Baoqun Yin, Tianzhu Zhang

-This work bridges the domain gap between images and point clouds by leveraging uncertainty-aware hierarchical matching and domain alignment for reliable cross-modal registration.
+This paper proposes B2-3Dnet for detection-free image-to-point cloud registration, aiming to reduce distraction from noisy image patches and narrow the cross-modal domain gap.
+It introduces an uncertainty-aware hierarchical matching module that estimates patch reliability and performs multi-scale coarse-to-fine interactions, and an adversarial modal alignment module that aligns image and point-cloud features using a gradient reversal strategy and a domain classifier.

 </td>
 </tr>